dobbydobap/RankForge/README.md

 | diana | diana@rankforge.dev | Password1 | User | 1300 |
 | eve | eve@rankforge.dev | Password1 | User | 1550 |

-> **Note:** On the live demo, if login fails with "Invalid credentials", the database may not be seeded yet.
-You can always register a new account to try the platform.
+> **Note:** On the live demo, you can register a new account to try the platform.
+Demo accounts are available if the database has been seeded.

 ## Deployment